NeuroBeat

 Good mental health is important for our overall well-being and quality of life.
 It allows us to cope with stress, navigate challenges, and build healthy relationships.

-How does drumming support mental health?
+How does drumming help?

 Drumming can support mental health in several ways: